termsurf/tree/readme.md

 That is all there is to it!
 It is a simple way of defining trees of text, allowing for template variables inside text, and for basic primitives.
 It is then up to you to figure out what you want to do with it.
 Take a look at the [base](https://github.com/drumworkteam/base) project for the work we are doing to build a programming language environment on top of Link Text.

 ### Syntax Highlighter Installation

+The Link Text has a [syntax highlighter For VSCode](https://marketplace.visualstudio.com/items?itemName=drumworkteam.link).
+It's not perfect yet but it gets the job done.
+If you are new to the Link Text language, here we will give a brief overview of the syntax.
+Explore some of our other repos to get a deeper understanding of the types of things you can do with Link Text.
+It's far from complete but a labor of love.
+Making a little progress all the time.

 You can install the [VSCode syntax highlighter](https://marketplace.visualstudio.com/items?itemName=drumworkteam.link) from source by placing the unzipped folder into `$HOME/.vscode/extensions`, then restarting VSCode.
 Or just download it from the package install tool in VSCode.